DONBAS: Luhansk: Re-registration denials, raids, religious communities closed

 The United Nations (UN) High Commissioner for Human Rights expressed concern that "procedures for mandatory registration of all religious organizations limit freedom of religion or belief and create protection concerns for parishioners".

-Litsoev of the Religious Organisations and Spirituality Department of the Culture, Youth and Sport Ministry repeatedly refused to tell Forum 18 if officials will raid or ban religious communities if they continue to meet for worship without permission.
+Litsoev of the Religious Organisations and Spirituality Department of the Culture, Sport and Youth Ministry repeatedly refused to tell Forum 18 if officials will raid or ban religious communities if they continue to meet for worship without permission.

 The duty prosecutor at the General Prosecutor's Office in Luhansk similarly refused to say.
 "Ask the Interior Ministry," the prosecutor told Forum 18 on 22 October before putting the phone down.